 - Graduate Diploma: Overall band score of 6.0

-*Tuition fees vary depending on the institution and the study programme
+- Post-graduate degrees begin in New Zealand. $16,000 per year, and MBA degrees are about NZ$22,000*.
+Tuition fees vary depending on the institution and the study programme.

-- 20 hours per week (40 hours during vacation) for courses above level 8 for few selected courses.
+- 20 hours per week (40 hours during vacation) for courses above level 8 for a few selected courses

-- Spouse eligible for full time work permit for students pursuing Post graduate qualification
+- Spouses eligible for full-time work permits for students pursuing postgraduate qualifications

-- 36 months graduate job search visa for level 8 and level 9 program
+- 36-month graduate job search visa for level 8 and level 9 programmes